Patrol Forces Southwest Asia: Evolving mission

 Throughout the 20 years since PATFORSWA establishment, the cutters performed a variety of missions in and around the Persian Gulf.
 As the war in Iraq ebbed and shifted, the cutter mission expanded from a focus on protecting maritime infrastructure in Iraq to more broadly protecting free commerce in the Persian Gulf, countering malign actors in the region, and building regional partnerships.
 Cutters routinely patrolled the entire Persian Gulf and participating in international exercises in the area.
 Recognized for their adept ability to counter small combatants, they were the ideal platform to escort vessels through the Strait of Hormuz.
 Throughout this period the cutters worked closely with the Navy Coastal Patrol Craft (PCs) also stationed in Bahrain.
 This force of small combatants was routinely on the frontline against the unsafe and unprofessional interactions with the Iranian Revolutionary Guard Corps Navy.

+On 28 February 2026, PATWORSFA's port facilities at Naval Support Activity Bahrain suffered serious damage from attacks by Iranian missiles and suicide drones.
+On 15 July 2026, it was announced that the headquarters of the expeditionary cutter squadron had been moved to Singapore and transferred from U.S. Central Command to U.S. Pacific Command.
+In June, the six fast response cutters began carrying out patrol activities in the South China Sea based out of Singapore and Subic Bay in the Philippines.